Even when we’re not in the throes of tax time, it’s a good idea to have an idea of what certain federal income tax terminology means.

 The standard deduction is a flat amount that reduces your taxable income.

-The amounts of standard deductions are based on your tax-filing status and are adjusted each year to account for inflation.
-For people under age 65, the standard deduction amounts for the 2021 tax year — the one for which your return is due in 2022 — are:
+The amounts of standard deductions are based on tax-filing status and are adjusted each year to account for inflation.
+For people under age 65, the standard deduction amounts for the 2022 tax year — the one for which your return is due in April 2023 — are:

 For people who are 65 or older or blind, the standard deduction amounts are slightly higher.